 We may do one or more of the following:

 - put up notices near to the proposed development site

-In certain cases the law requires us to consult statutory groups such as English Heritage.
-And where a proposal might affect a conservation area we will consult with the relevant Conservation Area Advisory Committee (CAAC)
+In certain cases by law we have to consult statutory groups such as English Heritage.
+Where a proposal might affect a conservation area, we will consult with the relevant Conservation Area Advisory Committee (CAAC).